Arkadiy-Garber/PGH/README.md

 # PseudoHunter
 ## Pseudogene Identification Program
-Identification of pseudogenes based on pairwise comparison between one or more genomes.
+Identification of pseudogenes based on comparison between one or more genomes.
 To use this program, please provide contigs or gene-calls in FASTA format.
 You must also provide a reference dataset, which must consist of either contigs or gene-calls in FASTA format.

 ### easy-installation with conda
     git clone https://github.com/Arkadiy-Garber/PGH.git